 The bracketed term should be consistent with the first element.
 Accordingly, this instruction must be modified in a “failure-to-hire,” “failure-to-promote,” or “demotion” case.

 Use this language if the issue of whether the defendant was acting under color of state law, a prerequisite to a claim under 42 U.S.C. § 1983.
 Typically, this element will be conceded by the defendant.
 If so, it need not be included in this instruction.
+For a thorough discussion of the “under color of state law” element, see Brown v.
+Linder, 56 F.4th 1140, 1143-45 (8th Cir.
+2023).

 If appropriate, this instruction may be modified to include a “business judgment” and/or a “pretext” instruction.
 See Model Instructions 5.11, 5.20.